OneDrive/apidoctor/readme.md

 ## Open Source

-See [OpenSourceNotes](OpenSourceNotes.md) for more details about open source usage in markdown-scanner.
+See [OpenSourceNotes](OpenSourceNotes.md) for more details about open source usage in API Doctor.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.